Why prioritize PIM in 2025? Read the latest Gartner report >

 Product release checklist: Roles & Tasks

-Typically, it’s the Product Manager who is responsible for the entire product release.
-They’ve mapped out the requirements, agreed on the Epics, and often, identified the BETA test customers.
-Just as each of the teams involved in the product development has their own checklist, the final checklist for release rightfully belongs to the Product Manager.
+Typically, the Product Manager is responsible for the entire product release.
+They’ve mapped out the requirements, agreed on the Epics, and often identified the BETA test customers.
+Just as each of the teams involved in the product development has its own checklist, the final checklist for release rightfully belongs to the Product Manager.

 Here are some of the activities that fall under a typical product release:

-Once you have a live, stable, and relatively bug-free product, it’s time to execute your actual product launch, based on the planning that you started earlier in the process.
+Once you have a live, stable, and relatively bug-free product, it’s time to execute your actual product launch based on the strategic planning started earlier in the product launch process.

 Product launch: What you need for success